eshrh/osu-cplayer/README.md

 + [tinytag](https://github.com/devsnd/tinytag)

 ## TODO
-+ holy hell please refactor lmao
++ holy hell please refactor lmao.
+If anyone looks at my code, I apologize in advance.
+This is ultra hacky and I really just wanted to build this to use for myself ASAP